mjenquine/GA-SEIR-Course/unit_4/w10d02/homework/README.md

 - Create a console game that lets a player choose their name and then starts the game
 - Make sure the console is printing informative messages to allow the player to know what is happening and what to do next
 - Each player gets two random cards
-- The player with the larger sum of their wins the round
+- The player with the larger sum wins the round
  - Hint: What if the Player class had a method that summed the values of the two cards?
 Note, there are also numerous other ways to solve it, but this would let you practice with class methods.
   - Hint 2: Practice YAGNI (You Ain't Gonna Need It), for now your game just needs to sum 2 cards, find the simplest solution to do that.
-Don't worry about coming up with a soution that will let you sum any number of cards until you get to the point where you need to be able to do it(that's in the bonus section).
+Don't worry about coming up with a solution that will let you sum any number of cards until you get to the point where you need to be able to do it(that's in the bonus section).
 - By default a round is worth 10 dollars.
   - If the human player wins, 10 dollars should be subtracted from the house and added to the player
-  - If the human player loses, 10 dollars should be subtrated from the player and added to the house
+  - If the human player loses, 10 dollars should be subtracted from the player and added to the house
 - If there is a tie, let the players know there is a tie and no bankrolls are affected
 - The game ends after one round